pinkocto/MyDataAnalysis_2022/README.md

 > 2022년 데이터에 대한 분석 내용 정리

 ## [01.
 Titanic 데이터 분석]
+use machine learning to create a model that predicts which passengers survived the Titanic shipwreck.
+On April 15, 1912, during voyage, the widely considered “unsinkable” RMS Titanic sank after colliding with an iceberg.
+Unfortunately, there weren’t enough lifeboats for everyone onboard, resulting in the death of 1502 out of 2224 passengers and crew.

+While there was some element of luck involved in surviving, it seems some groups of people were more likely to survive than others.

+In this challenge, we ask you to build a predictive model that answers the question: “what sorts of people were more likely to survive?” using passenger data (ie name, age, gender, socio-economic class, etc).

   * 데이터 참조 : https://www.kaggle.com/competitions/titanic/data
   * 날짜 : 2022/09/13 ~ 2022/09/14
   * ***Sinking of the Titanic(14–15 April 1912)***